Are you looking for a way to create a custom admin dashboard on your WordPress website?

 This is what the dashboard looks like after I’ve added a couple of custom widgets:

-You can add as many widgets as you want on the dashboard by repeating the same process.
-Just make sure only essential widgets are added, and you’re not overstuffing the dashboard.
+You can add as many widgets as you like by repeating the same process.

 How to Customize the Admin Menu

-To customize the Admin menu, go to Ultimate Dash… > Admin menu editor.
-Here you can add, remove, or customize existing menu items for individual user roles and users.
+To customize the Admin menu, go to Ultimate Dash… > Admin Menu Editor.

-For example, if I want to add a Contact Agency support button at the bottom of the menu for editors only, here’s how I’d do it.
+For example, if I want to add a Contact Agency support button to the bottom of the menu for editors only, here’s how I’d do it.

 Click on the Editor tab and scroll down to the bottom.

-Once you’re done, click on the Save Changes button.
+Once you’re done, simply click on the Save Changes button.